Classic Bells > Soapy stuff > Water in soap

 The problem with using "water as % of oils" is that the amount of water in proportion to the fats is not particularly important.
 What is more important to the chemistry of saponification is the amount of water in proportion to the alkali (NaOH or KOH).

-If you want to speed up the rate of saponification, use less water in proportion to the alkali.
-This is helpful for soap that has a lot of olive oil and similar liquid oils.
-With too much water, this type of soap can take forever to come to trace, the soap sometimes separates in the mold, and it can take ages to harden up before the soap can be removed from the mold.
+To speed up the rate of saponification, use less water in proportion to the alkali.
+This is helpful for soap that has a lot of olive oil and other liquid oils with large amounts of unsaturated fatty acids.
+Soap that is rich in these fats can take forever to come to trace, the soap sometimes separates in the mold, and it can take ages to harden up before the soap can be removed from the mold.

 Unfortunately, the math involved with the "water as % of oils" setting does exactly the opposite -- it calls for more water to be used with recipes that need less and vice versa.